EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect4
 ```

-The retries do not succeed so the user is sent to the fallback Effect.
+The retries do not succeed so the fallback is applied.

 ## Logging

-We want to ensure that some logging happens after the logic completes, regardless of failures.
+To ensure that some logging happens after the logic completes, regardless of failures, we use `withFinalizer`:

 ```scala 3 mdoc:silent
 val effect5 =